dialectic-admin/LS-bot/README.md

 ## Development and Extension

 The system is designed to be extensible:
-- Additional languages can be supported
-- New content types can be indexed
 - Alternative LLM models can be integrated

 ## Environment Variables